DuPage County Expungement Attorneys

 - You were pardoned by the Governor;

-- You plead guilty or were found guilty, but received a sentence of court supervision; or
+- You pled guilty or were found guilty, but received a sentence of court supervision; or

-- You plead guilty or were found guilty, but received a sentence of special probation.
+- You pled guilty or were found guilty, but received a sentence of qualified probation.

 DuPage County Attorneys Helping Clients with Record Sealing

 When you contact Mirabella, Kincaid, Frederick & Mirabella, LLC, our team of skilled attorneys will work with you to determine your eligibility for expungement.
 If you are not eligible, however, we may be able help you pursue sealing of your criminal record.
-With some exceptions, including violence, sex crimes, and DUI, sealing of your record can apply to most misdemeanors, as well as Class 3 and 4 felonies.
+With some exceptions, including convictions and sentences of court supervision for domestic battery, sex crimes, violation of an order of protection, or DUI, sealing of your record can apply to most misdemeanors, as well as some felonies.
 By sealing your conviction record, eligible offenses will no longer show up on regular background checks.
 Certain agencies will maintain access to the sealed records, but only for very limited applications.

-Contact Expungement and Record Sealing Attorneys in Illinois
+Contact Our Illinois Expungement and Record Sealing Attorneys